torokpe/Data_engineering_1/Term1/README.md

 In developing the research focus for my project, I structured my analysis around three key pillars:

+### 4.1 Driver Performance
-  - **Driver Performance:** focuses on the skills and consistency of individual drivers, exploring how various factors like age, experience, and starting position influence their results.
+Focuses on the skills and consistency of individual drivers, exploring how various factors like age, experience, and starting position influence their results:
+1. At which stage of the race do riders most often make a mistake that can lead to a disqualification or accident?
+2.

+### 4.2 Constructor Performance
-  - **Constructor Performance:** delves into how teams, through strategic decisions and resource allocation, impact their performance in races and over seasons.
+Analysing how teams, through strategic decisions and resource allocation, impact their performance in races and over seasons.

+### 4.3 Mechanical/Engineering Dimension
-  - **Mechanical/Engineering Dimension:** investigates how technology, car components, and upgrades contribute to race outcomes and team success.
+Investigates how technology, car components, and upgrades contribute to race outcomes and team success:
+1. Is there a correlation between specific technical faults (e.g., gearbox failures, engine issues) and particular race tracks?
+In other words, are certain faults more likely to occur on specific tracks compared to others, possibly due to track characteristics such as layout, surface, or elevation changes?

 These pillars represent the core aspects of Formula 1, where the synergy between human skill, team strategy, and mechanical reliability determines success on the track.
 By basing my analysis on these three elements, I aim to provide a comprehensive understanding of how individual and team efforts combine with engineering advancements to shape race outcomes.
 ## 5. ANALYTICAL LAYER